 Plants are essential to the existence of humans and other animals on our planet.
 They are the source of many of the things we depend on - the oxygen we breathe, food we eat, fibre for clothing and shelter and chemicals for pharmaceuticals and industry.
 Plants are a fundamental part of all ecosystems, helping to provide clean water, healthy soils and habitat for wildlife.
 Studying plant sciences helps us understand how plants survive in their environment and provide these benefits for us.

 Plant Science includes fundamental biology, plant biochemistry, plant physiology and development, genetics, ecology, mycology, crop production and protection, and environmental and food chemistry.
-In addition there are related topics such as soil science, postharvest technology, agronomy and cellular biology in associated teaching programs offered by the faculties of science and agriculture, food and natural resources.
+In addition there are related topics such as soil science, postharvest technology, agronomy and cellular biology in associated teaching programs offered by the faculties of science and agriculture and environment, food and natural resources.

 First year planning for a Plant Science major

-Essential: (12 credit points of Junior BIOL) or (6 credit points of Junior BIOL and 6 credit points of MBLG1001/1901) are needed to enrol in appropriate Intermediate units of study.
+Essential: 12 credit points of Junior BIOL are needed to enrol in appropriate Intermediate units of study.

 Students taking only Human Biology BIOL1003/1903/1993 will need to do some preparatory reading.

 Contact and further information

 T +61 02 9351 4262

 T +61 2 9351 4262